DanielChahine0/Webapp-Think_Board/README.md

 ## Secrecy
 Created a `.env` file that keeps tracks of our environment variable, this file will be hidden using the gitignore system.
 It will contain the port we're running the server on and the link for the database.

-## NOTES
-When working on this app, the environment variable of the NODE_ENV should be set to "production".
-When the editing is done and the app is read to be deployed, that same variable should be changed to "development".

 ---
 # Files